notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

 ## AWS Basic Support Plan

 - **Customer Service & Communities** - 24x7 access to customer service, documentation, whitepapers, and support forums.
-- **AWS Trusted Advisor** - Access to the 7 core Trusted Advisor checks and guidance to provision your resources following best practices to increase performance and improve security.
+- **AWS Trusted Advisor** - Access to the 7 Core Trusted Advisor checks (which is not a lot) and guidance to provision your resources following best practices to increase performance and improve security.
 - **AWS Personal Health Dashboard** - A personalized view of the health of AWS services, and alerts when your resources are impacted.

 ## AWS Developer Support Plan

 - All Basic Support Plan +
-- **Business hours email access** to Cloud Support Associates
+- **Business hours email access** to Cloud Support Associates.
+You can start emailing AWS through opening support tickets in the console
 - Unlimited cases / 1 primary contact
-- **Case severity / response times:**
+- **Based on case severity you get different response times:**
   - General guidance: < 24 business hours
   - System impaired: < 12 business hours